 Hyperion, 288 pages.

-Gail Simmons, currently the host of Top Chef: Just Desserts and the Special Projects Director at Food & Wine magazine, has been a permanent judge on Bravo’s Top Chef, and traveled worldwide to taste, judge and experience a mind-boggling array of foods.
-The subheading for her memoir is “My Life as a Professional Eater.”
-How does one become that, you may ask?
-Simmons says she had no idea after graduating from college what career path to follow.
-So, she made a short list of things she loved to do and came up with four: Eat.
+Gail Simmons, currently the host of Top Chef: Just Desserts and the Special Projects Director at Food & Wine magazine, was a former judge on Bravo’s Top Chef and continues to travel worldwide to taste, judge and experience a mind-boggling array of foods.
+The subheading of her memoir “My Life as a Professional Eater” prompts the question, how does one become a professional eater?
+Simmons says she had no idea after graduating from college what career path to follow, so she made a list of things she loved to do and came up with four: Eat.
 Write.
 Travel.
 Cook.
 Then she connected the dots and followed the food line.
 Ingenious.

 Restaurant Man by Joe Bastianich